remytuyeras/remytuyeras/README.md

 \end{array}$$

 So far, users have control on:
-  1. mutation rates
-  2. lengths of LD blocks
+  1. population-specific LD decay profiles
+  2. bottleneck parameters
+  3. allele frequency spectra (and/or mutation rate profiles)
+  4. LD block lengths
-  3. genetic position values
+  5. genetic position values

 In the near future, the ```HaploDynamics.Framework``` module will include an arithmetic to manipulate the generated VCF files (or in fact any VCF file).